Are you tormented by compulsions to do certain things over and over again?

 Other Therapy Services At Brave Minds Psychological Services

 At Brave Minds Psychological Services, we offer a variety of services from our licensed therapists in order to get you on the right path to healing.
 Our therapeutic services include therapy for children, with a special focus on anxiety treatment for children and child sexual abuse therapy.
 We have specialists doing therapy for teens, specifically anxiety treatment for teens and teen social phobia therapy.
-Our adult therapy services include anxiety counseling, couples counseling, counseling for parents, postpartum counseling, loss and grief counseling, and food allergy therapy.
-Finally, we have specialized trauma therapy and PTSD treatment areas for birth trauma, pregnancy loss and miscarriage, and sexual assault counseling for adults,
+Our adult therapy services include anxiety counseling, couples counseling, counseling for parents, postpartum counseling, loss and grief counseling, food allergy therapy, and group therapy.
+Finally, we have specialized trauma therapy and PTSD treatment areas for birth trauma, pregnancy loss and miscarriage, sexual assault counseling for adults, and group therapy.

 We also have a blog where we write about a variety of different mental health subjects.
 If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains counseling office!